History of the Salem Common District

 Over a period of decades, the elements severely damaged the replica arch and brought its carvings to ruin.
 For more than a dozen years, the SCNA has been collaborating with many individuals and organizations to restore the replica arch.
 Their labors have included extensive structural repair, repainting, hardscaping, and placement of explanatory signage.
 The effort culminates in the Spring of 2023, with the installation of faithful scaled reproductions of McIntire’s original work on Washington’s profile, the swags, and the pinnacled eagle, now prepared for greater endurance against the elements.

 The Salem Common district was added to the National Register of Historic Places in 1976, and further expanded in 2002.
 The district boundaries include the Essex Institute Heritage District, a cluster of buildings along Essex and Brown Streets owned by the Peabody Essex Museum.

 The SCNA had been concerned about the condition of the playground as the equipment was over 25 years old, well past its life expectancy.
 The SCNA partnered with Parents United of Salem to form a Playground Committee which came up with a design for the area.
 Because the playground area was located in an historic district, it had to comply with historic restrictions.
 Through a series of fundraisers, grants, and funding from the City, the monies for the new playground were raised.
 A community build was held May, 2008 and the new playground opened June, 2008.

 The Salem Common Today

-Today the Common is used for recreation, concerts and other cultural events, weddings, an annual muster, family fun – movies in the summer, pizza night, ice cream social, local a?greena? initiatives, and as a place for rest and reflection.
+Today the Common is used for recreation, concerts and other cultural events, weddings, an annual muster, family fun – movies in the summer, pizza night, ice cream social, local “green” initiatives, and as a place for rest and reflection.
 According to the Salem Department of Parks and Recreation, the walkway around the perimeter of the Common is one-half mile.
-This walkway was restored in #### thanks to the generosity of Aggregate Industries.
+This walkway was recently restored thanks to the generosity of Aggregate Industries.